Swamp Thistle

 is an oligolege (specialist pollinator) of

 thistles.
-Other insect feed destructively on these plants.
+Other insects feed destructively on these plants.
 Swamp

 Thistle is the preferred host plant for the caterpillars of an uncommon